juhahinkula/FrontEndProgramming/docs/reactproject/typescript.md

 ```

 #### Union types

-- You can also combine more complex types using union types:
+- You can combine more complex types using union types:
 ```ts
 type MyStates = "awake" | "sleep" | "eating"